AmbientRun/Ambient/docs/src/tutorials/game/1_package.md

 ambient new my_project
 ```

+> **Note**: Initial build times can be slow, especially on Windows, where Rust compilation is slower.
+Subsequent builds will be faster.

 This will create a new Ambient package with the default template, which is set up for Rust and creates a quad and a camera.

 > **In-depth**: A package is a bundle of code and assets which can be deployed.
 Read more about packages [here](../../reference/package.md).